sdether/Ketchup/README.md

 However, you can expose Asynchronous, Synchronous, Quiet or Silent commands by using Extension methods specified by a using statement

 * Synchronous: using Ketchup.Sync
-* Asynchronous: using Ketchup.Async [View Example](https://github.com/jasonsirota/Ketchup/blob/master/examples/AsynchronousExample/Program.cs)
+* Asynchronous ([Example](https://github.com/jasonsirota/Ketchup/blob/master/examples/AsynchronousExample/Program.cs)): using Ketchup.Async
 * Quiet: using Ketchup.Quiet
 * Silent: using Ketchup.Silent